 AdBlue is required for the function of the SCR system and legal emissions compliance.
 It is illegal to modify or manipulate the AdBlue supply system in any way so that no AdBlue reagent is consumed when it is required for legal exhaust emissions compliance.
 Any such tampering may be a criminal offence which may lead to legal prosecution actions.

 It is not permitted to operate the car with an empty AdBlue tank, since it will no longer be compliant with the legal requirements for exhaust emissions.
 Therefore, the car is equipped with a warning system to inform when AdBlue refilling is required.
-When the fill level in the AdBlue tank is getting low, warnings are displayed to inform that AdBlue refilling is required.
+When the fill level in the AdBlue tank is getting low, warnings are displayed to inform that AdBlue refilling is needed.